Skip to main content

 Uncertain(40%)

-This appears to be a terracotta bowl, hand-painted with geometric and zoomorphic designs in a style evocative of ancient Andean pottery.
+This appears to be a terracotta bowl, hand-painted with geometric and zoomorphic designs in a style of ancient Andean pottery.
 The central motif is a four-pointed star or cross, flanked by four stylized figures which bear a resemblance to birds or anthropomorphic raptors, rendered in a light brown slip against a dark ground.
 The reverse shows a simple, unglazed terracotta surface with some linear painted accents.

 Where This Object Echoes